Learning and sharing is at the core of what we do.

 - Natural Solutions – Biochar

 - Engaging Latinx Communities through Climate and Fire Adaptation

 - Introduction to Fire Adapted Communities

-The Map Your Neighborhood program teaches neighbors to rely on each other during the hours or days before fire, medical, police or utility responders arrive.
-It is designed to improve disaster readiness at the neighborhood level, 15-20 homes or a defined area that you can canvas in 1 hour.
+The Map Your Neighborhood program teaches neighbors to rely on each other during the hours or days before the fire, medical, police or utility responders arrive.
+It is designed to improve disaster readiness at the neighborhood level, 15-20 homes, or a defined area that you can canvas in 1 hour.
 Hear more about the origins of the program, how it works, and how two communities in Washington are using the program to identify neighborhood leaders and coordinate emergency preparedness and response efforts for wildfire and other disasters.

 Effectively Using Social Media

 The Washington Fire Adapted Communities Learning Network partnered with the Tools for Engaging Landowners Effectively team and the Nature Conservancy to host a three-part virtual workshop series on how to use social media to effectively connect with your audience and convince them to adopt a desired behavior to take action.

 Fundamental marketing concepts like audience segmentation, message clarity, and an outcome orientation apply to social media.
 This virtual workshop is a quick refresher of basic Tools for Engaging Landowners Effectively concepts, with a special focus on how to reach and influence your audiences more effectively via social media.

 There is a lot of competition for our attention online.
 How can you make your social media content stand out and ensure it reaches your desired audiences?
 This session will cover best practices for crafting social media content and help you better understand how to tailor your content for different social media platforms, such as Facebook, Instagram and Twitter, and use paid advertising.